spatie/laravel-medialibrary/docs/api/defining-conversions.md

 public function nonQueued(): self
 ```

+### useLoadingAttributeValue

+This is the value that, when this conversation is converted to html, will be used in the `loading` attribute.
+The loading attribute is a standardised attribute that controls lazy loading behaviour of the browser.
+Possible values are `lazy`, `eager` and `auto`.

+You can learn more on native lazy loading [in this post on css-tricks](https://css-tricks.com/native-lazy-loading/).

 ## Image manipulations

 You may add any call to one of [the manipulation functions](https://docs.spatie.be/image) available on [the spatie/image package](https://github.com/spatie/image).